sumukshashidhar/yourbench/prompts/question_generation/multi_hop/factual.md

     ],
     "quote_context": "The quotes provide data points for calculating and comparing efficiency metrics", "kind": "factual",
-    "question": "How has the miles-per-kWh efficiency of electric vehicles changed from 2010 to 2023?", "answer": "No change (4.17 miles per kWh in both years)", "reasoning": "2010: 100 miles ÷ 24kWh = 4.17 miles/kWh; 2023: 300 miles ÷ 75kWh = 4.17 miles/kWh.
-While absolute range and battery capacity increased, efficiency remained constant.",
+    "question": "Despite a 3x increase in range and battery capacity from 2010 to 2023, which metric remained unchanged, and what does this reveal about EV technological progress?", "answer": "The miles-per-kWh efficiency (4.17) remained constant, revealing that range improvements came from larger batteries rather than efficiency gains", "reasoning": "2010: 100 miles ÷ 24kWh = 4.17 miles/kWh; 2023: 300 miles ÷ 75kWh = 4.17 miles/kWh.
+The identical efficiency ratios show that increased range was achieved through proportional battery size scaling rather than technological efficiency improvements.", "difficulty": 5,
-    "difficulty": 5,
-    "difficulty_justification": "Requires complex calculation and analysis across multiple data points, revealing a counter-intuitive conclusion about efficiency."
+    "difficulty_justification": "Requires multi-step analysis, understanding of proportional relationships, and ability to identify the counterintuitive implication that apparent progress masks unchanged efficiency."
 }
 ```